Venice in 1 Day: a guidebook for getting the most out of your visit

 Accademia Bridge| ©advencap

-After photographing and viewing the Rialto Bridge, we will take another vaporetto back across the Grand Canal to the Accademia Bridge.
+After photographing and viewing the Rialto Bridge, we'll take another vaporetto back across the Grand Canal to the Accademia Bridge.
 This bridge is one of the four bridges spanning the Grand Canal and one of the most important bridges in Venice.
 It connects the Dorsoduro district with the San Marco district.

-The name of this bridge comes from the fact that next to it is the Accademia Gallery of Venice, one of the most important museums in the city.
+The name of this bridge comes from the fact that next to it is the Accademia Gallery of Venice, one of the most important museums in the city

 More information about the bridge